Gozala/hackalyst/Readme.md

 interested in [arrows][], so he submits a ticket...
 Hopefully by now you got the idea, if not submit a ticket :D

-Maybe you want to share your knowledge with the community?
-[Submit][] a ticket too!!
+Want to share your knowledge with the community?
+[Submit][] a proposal!!

+Lot's of interest but no one knows enough about subject yet?
+That's may be a perfect opportunity for you to take a lead learn & then share with community!!

 ## Implementation